 The Prophet ﷺ said, “No people ever went astray, after they were guided, except that they were overcome by arguing”. [at-Tirmithi]

 One thing that is clear.
 Muslims like to debate and argue with each other.
 We are a contentious people to say the least.
 I can’t speak for everyone else, but indigenous American Muslims seem to have an unhealthy appetite for arguing, and debating.
-We argue about aqeeda, we argue about food, we argue about clothes, we argue about family ties, we argue about who has the most hate for the kuffaar, who is imitating the kuffaar, and we argue what constitutes kufr and who’s faith is at risk.
+We argue about aqeeda, we argue about food, we argue about clothes, we argue about family ties, we argue about polygamy, and who can marry who, who has the most hate for the kuffaar, who is imitating the kuffaar, and we argue what constitutes kufr and who’s faith is at risk.
 We argue about who is on the haqq (truth), and who is not.
 We argue about Allah, we argue about his Holy names and attributes, we argue about His mercy, who deserves it and who doesn’t.
 We argue about who is guided and who is astray, and we don’t stop arguing, night or day.
 We argue about the length of our pants, the shortness of our beards, and we even argue about the sajda marks on our foreheads, and the permissibility of partitions in the masaajid between men and women.

-The culture of arguing and sectarianism has part and parcel of Muslim life in the United States.
+The culture of arguing and sectarianism has become part and parcel of Muslim life in the United States.
 It is alive and well, and has found a home amongst indigenous American Muslims in our masaajid, in our dialogue, and in our relationships with one another.
 We argue about groups, we argue about gatherings, and we argue about saying hello to a stranger.
 We argue about alliances and disavowal and we argue about friends as well as enemies.
 We argue about sects of Islam, even ones that do not exist anymore.
-We argue about words, we argue about the meanings of words, and we argue about the meanings of the meanings.
+We argue about words, we argue about the meanings of words, and we argue about the meanings of the meanings of words.
 We argue about class, we argue about race, and we argue about titles that we make up and proclaim to be sanctified.
 We invent new titles and then argue about those.

 We argue about the prohibited things, we argue about the permissible things, and we seem to argue most unfalteringly about the things that are in between.
 When we get tired of that, we find new things to make prohibited and then argue about that.
 We argue about fiqh, we argue about tafseer, we argue about theology, and we even argue about whether a person can recite the Quran in a melodious voice.
 We argue about thikr, we argue about thikr beads, and we argue about how many times a person may glorify his or her Lord.
 We even argue about circles of thikr around which the angels gather.

 We’ll take something that is clear, and befuddle it so that we can argue about it.
-We even argue about arguing, and argue about ways to argue, what to argue about, who you should argue with and when you should argue with them.
+We even argue about arguing, and argue about ways to argue, what to argue about, who you should argue with and when you should argue with them, an who is best at arguing.
 Even that is not enough, so then we argue about who is not doing his or her fair share of arguing.
 We argue about verses in the Quran, we argue about ahaadeeth of the Prophet ﷺ, and we argue about proofs, and we argue about the strength and weaknesses of prophetic tradition.
 We argue about people who have been in their graves for centuries, and we argue about who will be amongst the inhabitants of paradise, while none of us has ever stepped foot upon it.

 We argue about books of religious knowledge, we argue about who has knowledge and the places where knowledge can be found.
 We argue about speeches and we argue about what the Imam said in last week’s khutbatul Jum’ah.
 We argue about holidays, we argue about days of the year, we argue about crescent moon sightings, and the days of the Eid.
 We argue about people’s intentions, and whether they should state their intentions or keep it silent and we argue about things that are known only to Allah.
 We argue about who has taqwa, who is a believer, who is an infidel, who is righteous, and who is a deviant. and we argue about how a person points his finger in tashaahhud.
 We argue about where you place your hands during the salaat and whether or not your feet should be parallel with the person next to you or at an angle.